Majdi-Zlitni/mslearn-ai-fundamentals/Instructions/Labs/06-content-understanding.md

 **Azure AI Content Understanding (preview)** uses generative AI to process content of many types (documents, images, videos, and audio) into a user-defined output format.

-In this exercise, you will use Azure AI Content Understanding in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from an invoice.
+In this exercise, you will use Azure AI Content Understanding in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from invoices.

 This exercise takes approximately **25** minutes.